 We will conduct CLS assays in synthetic media with various glucose levels, and monitor intracellular H2O2 and superoxide.
-Intracellular H2O2 can be detected by dihydrorhodamine 123 (DHR) [3, 154, 155], and intracellular superoxide can be detected by dihydroethidium (DHE) [154, 155].
-PI has established a DHR-DHE double staining procedure similar to Cossarizza et al 2009 [159] (see Figure 6).
+Intracellular H2O2 can be detected by dihydrorhodamine 123 (DHR) {Qin, 2008 #516;Weinberger, 2010 #864;Mesquita, 2010 #851;Weinberger, 2010 #864;Mesquita, 2010 #851}, and intracellular superoxide can be detected by dihydroethidium (DHE) {Weinberger, 2010 #864;Mesquita, 2010 #851}.
+PI has established a DHR-DHE double staining procedure similar to Cossarizza et al 2009 {Cossarizza, 2009 #1288} (see Figure 6).
 Noticeably, the glucose levels in bulk growth assays are constantly changing.
 To address this problem, we will grow yeast cells in chemostat with constant glucose levels that can precisely reflect glucose-dependent changes H2O2 and superoxide levels (see Botstein letter).
 For comparison, yeast cells will be treated with rapamycin, H2O2 and menadione.
 Null mutants sod2Δ, cta1Δ, and tor1Δ will be studied.
-Sytox Green will be used to determine cell cycle states [160].
+Sytox Green will be used to determine cell cycle states {Haase, 2002 #1332}.
 Viability will be monitored by PrI permeability.